hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `location` - (Required) The Azure Region where the Machine Learning Compute Cluster should exist.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `vm_priority` - (Required) The priority of the VM.
 Changing this forces a new Machine Learning Compute Cluster to be created.
-Valid values are: `Dedicated` and `LowPriority`.
+Accepted values are `Dedicated` and `LowPriority`.

 * `vm_size` - (Required) The size of the VM.
 Changing this forces a new Machine Learning Compute Cluster to be created.